osixia/container-baseimage/README.md

 After that the service-available will be process like regular services.

-Here simple Dockerfile example how to add a service-available to an image :
+Here simple Dockerfile example how to add a service-available to an image:

         # Use osixia/light-baseimage
         # https://github.com/osixia/docker-light-baseimage